abeisgoat/Olly.js/README.md

     bower install Olly.js

 After being included with a `<script>` tag, Olly exposes the `olly` object (weird, right?).
-This object has two important methods `olly.embed`.
-This method takes, at a minimum, a URL from a supported service and a DOM element.
+This object has two important methods `olly.embed` and `olly.richify`.
+The `.embed` method takes, at a minimum, a URL from a supported service and a DOM element.
 The method then fills the provided element with the rich media from the provided URL.
 For example, a link to a Youtube video will fill the provided element with an embedded Youtube player for the video:

     olly.embed("https://www.youtube.com/watch?v=x-8QAFqAAJ8", document.getElementById("youtube"));